How to Save Specific Pages from Annotated Documents in Java

 The Problem: Specifying page ranges that don’t exist in the document.

-The Solution: Always validate your ranges first:
+The Solution: Validate your ranges first:

 public void savePageRangeWithValidation(String inputFile, int firstPage, int lastPage) {